-The Collegium’s 24 to 30 singers are of different backgrounds and of all ages–some members are students, some are faculty,some are in careers (including teachers, medical people, bankers, attorneys).
+The Collegium’s 24 to 30 singers are of different backgrounds and of all ages–some members are students, some are faculty,some are in careers (teachers, medical people, bankers, attorneys), and some are retired.
 All make a commitment to learn music outside of regular Monday evening rehearsals, so that rehearsals focus on musicality and performance considerations.
-Auditions for membership can be arranged through the UM Voice Department office, 305-284-4162.
-The Collegium rehearses Monday evenings at 7:30 in the Episcopal Chapel of the Venerable Bede on the UM Campus.
+Auditions for membership can be arranged by emailing email@example.com.

-In 2013 the Collegium sang four South Florida performances of Choral Music of the Civil War.
-In 2015 it presented Lincoln Tribute concerts in Miami and in Washington, D.C.
-These concerts marked the 150th anniversary of Lincoln’s assassination, with featured concerts at New York Avenue Presbyterian Church (the Lincoln family’s church), the Cosmos Club, and the Church of the Covenant, in Arlington.
-Master Sergeant Colin Eaton of the U.S. Army Chorus (a UM alumnus), joined Collegium for the premier of Lincoln: The Walls of His Memorial, composed for the occasion by Dr. David Pagel.
+In 2013 the Collegium sang four performances of Choral Music of the Civil War.
+In 2015 it presented a Lincoln Tribute concert in Miami and, marking the 150th anniversary of Lincoln’s assassination, at New York Avenue Presbyterian Church in Washington, D.C., which was the Lincoln family’s church, and the Cosmos Club.